 There are two Special Sites of Scientific Interest (SSSI) within North Tyneside, both relating to the coast and these designations overlap.
 The first, the Tynemouth to Seaton Sluice Cliffs SSSI, comprises three separate areas of cliffs and rocks of special geological interest and the second, the Northumberland Shore SSSI, is a continuous coastal strip of special ornithological interest.
 The latter has recently been given the international designation of the Northumberland Coast as a Special Protection Area (SPA).
-In addition, a third SSSI lies within Gosforth Park immediately to the west of the borough boundary (within Newcastle upon Tyne City), of importance for flora and fauna.
-There is a Marine Conservation Zone known as the Coquet to St Mary's Marine Conservation Zone which was designated in 2016.
+In addition a third SSSI lies within Gosforth Park immediately to the west of the borough boundary (within Newcastle upon Tyne City), of importance for flora and fauna.
 There are also 25 Local Wildlife Sites (LWS formerly known as Sites of Nature Conservation Importance SNCI) designated by the Northumberland Wildlife Trust within the district providing a variety of habitats of botanical, geological, ornithological and other wildlife interest.
 The sites include subsidence ponds, ancient grasslands, the remains of a salt marsh and an inter-tidal rocky outcrop.
 There are 7 Local Nature Reserves (LNR).
-In addition, the Council has established a voluntary marine nature reserve covering areas around St Mary's Island.
+In addition the Council has established a voluntary marine nature reserve covering areas around St Mary's Island.
 The Council has also defined 23 sites of local nature conservation interest (SLCI) which are nevertheless significant in their local context.
 There is one RAMSAR site identified within the Borough.
 The Ramsar Convention on Wetlands of International Importance especially as Waterfowl Habitat is an international treaty for the conservation and sustainable use of wetlands.
 It is also known as the Convention on Wetlands.
 It is named after the city of Ramsar in Iran, where the Convention was signed in 1971.